JiaLeXian/real_time_audio_notes/README.md

 # youtube_notes
-LLMs for video transcripts processing
+LLMs for audio transcripts processing

-Take notes from any Youtube video with just url with OpenAI's Whisper model
+Generating real time transcripts for any audio or video calls using OpanAI's Whisper model, no limits in the length of the call.
+OpenAI's Whsiper model doesn’t allow real time speech to text recognition yet, I adapted the model to allow real time speech recognition.